 Advisory ethics opinions are not binding.

-permit Florida lawyers to practice law in the form of professional limited
+amended to permit Florida lawyers to practice law in the form of professional limited

-liability companies or registered limited liability partnerships “organized or qualified under applicable law.”
+liability companies or registered limited liability partnerships “organized or qualified

-designate an official bar name, mailing address, and business telephone number. . . .
+Bar must designate an official bar name, mailing address, business telephone number. . . .

-The official bar name of each member of The Florida Bar shall be used in the course of the
+The official bar name of each member of The Florida Bar must be used in the course of the

 F.S.
 Chapter 621; F.S. §865.09

 EC 2-11; DR 2-102(B)

 Vice Chairman Sullivan stated the opinion of the committee: